 Many people think they can just show up on the day of the event and walk through the gates, but that simply isn’t so.
 You actually need to purchase tickets to the event, and you need to do it well in advance.
 In fact, tickets typically go on sale in late September and cost about £10 each.
 There are no guarantees you will be able to see the fireworks if you do not buy a ticket.
 Tickets sell out fast.
 I mean really, really fast.
 I bought my tickets the same day they went on sale, and already the prime viewing sections were sold out.

 There are six viewing areas for the event, which is officially known as the Mayor of London’s New Year’s Eve Fireworks.
 Each one provides its own unique view of the fireworks.
-It’s recommended that you think about how you will be traveling to and from the event before you choose a viewing area.
+It’s recommended that you think about how you will be traveling to and from the event before you choose a viewing area, every viewing area is equipped with linens for table, luxury chair covers, are amazing!
 Most main streets are closed down to public transportation, so you may have to walk quite a distance to reach your destination.

 As noted previously, most streets are closed down to traffic, so plan to arrive early if you want to take public transportation to the main area.
 We chose to walk from our hotel.
 It was a lovely night, and the walk took only about 45 minutes.
 Based on my aforementioned Time’s Square experience, I was expecting massive crowds.
 As a result, I insisted we get to our designated entrance before the 8 p.m. opening time.
 I thought it would take hours to navigate the streets to our viewing area, but I was totally and utterly wrong.